Fort Indiantown Gap: Postwar

-From 1951 to 1953, during the Korean War, the Gap's strategic role again surfaced when it became the home of the 5th Infantry Division, whose mission was to train 32,000 troops as replacements for assignment to Korea.
+From 1951 to 1953, during the Korean War, the Gap again had a strategic role as the home of the 5th Infantry Division, whose mission was to train 32,000 troops as replacements for assignment to Korea.

 During the late 1960s and early 1970s, during the Vietnam War, Fort Indiantown Gap served as one of the largest Reserve Officers' Training Corps (ROTC) summer camps for the U.S. Army.

-In 1975, the Gap served as a refugee camp for southeast Asian refugees.
+In 1975, after the US left Vietnam, the Gap served as a refugee camp for southeast Asian refugees.
 For eight months, more than 32,000 Vietnamese and Cambodian refugees were resettled through the installation.

 In 1976, a section of Fort Indiantown Gap was selected as the new national cemetery for the states of Delaware, Maryland, New Jersey, Virginia, and West Virginia.
 The Commonwealth of Pennsylvania donated the land for the site to the Veterans Administration.

 In 1980, the Gap again became a refugee camp when over 19,000 Cuban aliens were brought there for processing and sponsorship after the Mariel boatlift.
 The last Marielitos were not released from the Gap until late 1981.

 In 1990, the Gap served as a mobilization and embarkation center for active, reserve, and guard units deploying to the first Persian Gulf War.

-In the fall of 1991, the Gap served as the training center for the 84th and 85th Pa State Police academy classes.
+In the fall of 1991, the Gap served as the training center for the 84th and 85th PA State Police academy classes.

 In July 1995, the Base Realignment and Closure Commission (BRAC) recommended closing Fort Indiantown Gap, except for minimum essential ranges, facilities, and training areas used by reserve components.
 Units, including the 1079th Garrison Support Unit, relocated to Fort Dix, New Jersey.
 The Commonwealth of Pennsylvania assumed control of the land from the federal government in 1998 and converted it back to a training site for Army National Guard and U.S. Army Reserve units.